unoplatform/uno/doc/articles/using-uno-ui.md

 Uno.UI supports the [authoring of styles](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.style.aspx).

 For many controls in Uno, two prepackaged styles are provided:
-* NativeDefault[Control] which is customized to match the UI guidelines of the target platform
+* NativeDefault[Control] which is customized to match the UI guidelines of the target platform.
-* XamlDefault[Control] which is the default style of controls on Windows
+* XamlDefault[Control] which is the default style of controls on Windows.

 On WASM, the NativeDefault[Control] styles are currently only aliases to the XamlDefault[Control], for compatibility with other platforms.